QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

   - The modified title is still kept after reloading the page or closing and reopening the tab.
 - Empty callout behavior:
   - Editing/pasting in the title area does not make the callout body disappear.
+- Multi-line title display:
+  - Long titles wrap automatically when the container narrows; single-line ellipsis is not used.
+  - Multi-line titles remain fully visible in both expanded and folded states.
+  - With multiple lines, the icon and fold/unfold control stay vertically centered with the first title line.
+  - Clicking the title text on line 2 or below enters edit mode and does not accidentally trigger the type icon or fold control.
+  - Folded callout height grows with a multi-line title and is not clipped.
+- Unsupported title line breaks (negative cases):
+  - Pressing Enter in the title does not insert a line break; it follows the “Pressing Enter in the title area” new-block behavior above.
+  - After pasting text with line breaks and blurring to save, line breaks are merged into spaces (single-line semantics only; visual wrapping still comes from container width).

 ## 2. Fold/unfold functionality
 - Normal folding: